 Body type comes into play as well: some car seats have taller harness heights, making them a better choice for longer-torso’d kids.
 Some seats have wider interiors and some offer a deeper seat, leading to more support for longer legs.
 Car seats aren’t a one-size-fits-all product!
 Matching up all these attributes will ensure your kiddo’s next car seat proves to be a great investment.
 You don’t want to end up with a seat that’s outgrown too soon.

 Not only do you need a car seat that fits your child, but you need one that fits your car!
 If you have a compact car, the back seat measurements could limit the model of car seat you buy.
 Read your car’s manual to figure out potential limitations.

 Additionally, some cars have headrests that are not removable.
-This is a problem for many tall forward facing seats, because it tilts the seat forward and creates a gap between the vehicle seat and car seat.
-If your vehicle has non-removable headrests that tilt forward, make sure your car seat will either puzzle well with that pesky headrest, or allow any gap that may be created during install.
+This is a problem for many tall forward-facing seats because it tilts the seat forward and creates a gap between the vehicle seat and the car seat.
+If your vehicle has non-removable headrests that tilt forward, make sure your car seat will either puzzle well with that pesky headrest or allow any gap that may be created during installation.

 Finally, do you have other car seats in the back of your car?
 Two car seats is no problem, but what about three?
 That’s a lot of seats!
 In bigger cars, fitting three seats might not be a big deal.
 But, in many vehicles, you’ll need narrow car seats that can each be safely installed on the bench side-by-side.
 Look for car seats that are around 17″ wide or specifically designed for 3-across setups, like the Graco Slimfit3 LX or the Clek Fllo.